-72. The petitioners impugn section 2 of the Act as likely to lead to an interpretation that includes generic drugs among counterfeit medicine and therefore lead to their criminalisation and seizure under Section 32 and 34 respectively.
+72. The petitioners impugn section 2 of the Act as likely to lead to interpretation that includes generic drugs therefore counterfeit medicine and lead their criminalisation and seizure under Section 32 and 34 respectively.
 The Amicus argues that the Act conflates generic medicine with counterfeit medicine and is thus in agreement with the petitioners that the Act may lead to the seizure and thereby shortage of the generic drugs which are essential for the survival of the petitioners.